Mission Statement:

 Music and Liturgy Director at St. Isidore Church.
 Born and raised in Detroit, Michigan, Amy has treasured her eclectic experiences in sacred music from urban to suburban parishes and beyond, spanning the last 50 years.
 Early contributions in sacred music include Responsorial Psalms with “Psalms in His Presence” collections for the church years A, B and C and Feasts and Solemnities.
 Published with International Liturgy Publications, her Lenten Mass setting “Mass of Wondrous Love” and other compositions and recordings can be found at ILPMusic.org.
 Amy is also a member of the Liturgical Composer’s Forum started by John Foley, S.J. dedicated to the on-going formation and collaboration of published composers of sacred music.
 With a B.S. in Vocal music Education and an M.A. in English and Literature from Oakland University, she has enjoyed mentoring youth as a high school choral director, English teacher, parish youth ensemble director and private voice and piano instructor.
 Director of Music and Liturgy at St. Isidore church in Macomb, MI since 2008, Amy cherishes crafting music and worship experiences with her talented colleagues, ensembles and parish family for the glory of God and the sanctification of his people.
 Amy also enjoys singing professionally with the Michigan Caroling Co. and a recently formed a cappella women’s quartet, Came.
 Favorite activities include windsurfing, snowboarding, tennis, hiking and golfing with her handsome husband and three amazing (and eligible) sons.
 Amy has served on the NPM Detroit Board since 2023.

-Jill Goryca, Board Member
+Jill Goryca, Board Member-Secretary

-Fr.
-Gary Michalik, Chaplain of NPM Detroit
+Rev. Gary Michalik, Chaplain of NPM Detroit